My Photography Blog

 This was an unexpected purchase of this piece of kit, which I have wanted to get my hands on for a long time so when I saw one sale in amazing condition in a local second hand store for an absolute steal, I couldn’t just leave it sitting there.

 So what’s in the box?
 I suppose everything you would normally expect if you’re paying well into 4 figures for a piece of kit, (thankfully mine was nothing like this expensive!) - you get the lens, front and rear caps, a lens hood and a fairly solid pouch to store it in.
 It’s a great little unboxing experience!
+If after reading this, you can pick up your own lens at Amazon by clicking here.

 The overwhelming first impressions are that this lens is HEAVY.
 I mean like over a kilo in weight, so you might want to think about how far you are carrying this thing, or, what you’re going to leave at home so that you can take this with you.